 1. Never make eye contact, with anyone, while walking on the streets of New York City.
 It just makes everything more complicated.

-2. Along with number one, “thank you” “you’re welcome” and “excuse me” are all foreign sayings and immediately make you stand out as a tourist.
+2. “Thank you” “you’re welcome” and “excuse me” are all foreign sayings and immediately make you stand out as a tourist.

-3. Harlem is still slightly shady…and in case anyone was wondering, yes, men DO in fact bark at women.
-That is real life.
+3. Harlem is still slightly shady… and in case anyone was wondering, yes, men DO in fact bark at women.
+That is true in real life.

 5. Subway cleaners are the most friendly type of men I have met thus far.
 Thank goodness for them.